cubeapm/sample_app_dotnet_core/README.md

 .NET Core app will now be available at `http://localhost:8080`.

 The app has various API endpoints to demonstrate OpenTelemetry integrations with Redis, MySQL, Kafka, etc. Check out [Controllers/RootController.cs](Controllers/RootController.cs) for the list of API endpoints.
-Hitting an API endpoint will generate the corresponding traces.
-Traces are printed to console (where docker compose is running) by default.
-If you want to send traces to a backend tool, comment out the `OTEL_TRACES_EXPORTER` line and uncomment the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line in [docker-compose.yml](docker-compose.yml).

 ## Contributing